CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Web/Base on fire/base-on-fire.md

 solve()
 ```

 And that's it!
-The security rules didn't prevent us fro accessing all the secrets in the collection!
+The security rules didn't prevent us from accessing all the secrets in the collection!

 ![](secrets.png)